peter88213/nvhelp-en/source/nv_aeon2/index.rst

 ::

    [SETTINGS]

    narrative_arc = Narrative

    # Name of the user-defined "Narrative" arc.

    property_description = Description

    # Name of the user-defined section description property.

    property_notes = Notes

    # Name of the user-defined section notes property.

+   property_moonphase = Moon phase
+   # Name of the user-defined moon phase property.

    role_location = Location

    # Name of the user-defined role for section locations.

    role_item = Item

    # Name of the user-defined role for items in a section.

    role_character = Participant

    # Name of the user-defined role for characters in a section.

    type_character = Character

    # Name of the user-defined "Character" type

    type_location = Location

    # Name of the user-defined "Location" type

    type_item = Item

    # Name of the user-defined "Item" type

    color_section = Red

    # Color of new section events

    color_event = Yellow

    # Color of new non-section events

    [OPTIONS]

    add_moonphase = No

    # Yes: Add the moon phase to the event properties.
    # No: Update moon phase, if already defined as event property.

+   lock_on_export = No

+   # Yes: Lock the novelibre project when opening the thimeline.
+   # No: Do not lock the novelibre project when opening the thimeline.

 .. note::
    Your custom configuration file does not have to contain all the